Milford Sound Walks Guide

 5 minutes into your cruise in the Milford Sound you’ll pass Bowen Falls.
 This is both the water and electricity source for the residents of Milford Sound.
 The other permanent waterfall is Stirling Falls.
 If it’s just rained you’ll see waterfalls everywhere, it’s very pretty.

 Yes, you can park at Milford Sound.
-Parking in the main Milford Sound car park will cost you $10 per hour.
+Parking in the main Milford Sound car park will cost you $10 per hour (in 2021).
 You’ll need to park here if you want to be close to everything including boat trips and walking.
-Personally I think this is really bad as you are forced to pay, there is no free parking close to Milford Sound main area (visitor terminal – where the cruises leave from) unless you’re staying at the Milford Sound Lodge or you’re on the Milford Sound overnight cruise.
+Personally, I think this is really bad as you are forced to pay, there is no free parking close to Milford Sound main area (visitor terminal – where the cruises leave from) unless you’re staying at the Milford Sound Lodge or you’re on the Milford Sound overnight cruise.
 There is however limited free parking at Deepwater Basin Rd (back past the airport), you can catch a free bus to the visitors terminal – allow an extra 30 mins for this option.
 It’s about 2 kms from Deepwater Basin Rd to the Milford Sound marina.

 You might assume that because you’re on a 2 hour boat trip that you could park at the visitor terminal parking area – well you’d be wrong, this is only for buses.
 This is why it’s sometimes better to take an all-inclusive cruise & walking tour to Milford Sound from Te Anau, it could save you up to $40+ in parking fees.